rhinobase/raftyui/apps/docs/app/docs/components/input-field/page.md

         url: https://rafty.rhinobase.io/api/og?title=Input%20Field
 ---

-# Input Field

 It is a component that is used to get user input in a text field.

-This is a custom component made upon native html input component and its props.
+This component is built using native `<input>` html tag and its props, making all native props available for use.
 If you wish to apply your own styling you can use the `isUnstyled` prop to remove all styling.

 ## Anatomy